 The Foundation and its employees contribute to the Municipal Pension Plan ("Plan"), a jointly trusteed pension plan.
-The Board of Trustees, representing plan members and employers, is responsible for overseeing the management of the Plan, including investment of the assets and administration of benefits.
-The Plan is a multi-employer contributory pension plan.
-Basic pension benefits provided are based on a formula.
-The Plan has approximately 185,000 of active members.
-Active members include approximately 63 (2015 - 56) employees of the Foundation.
+The Board of Trustees, representing plan members and employers, is responsible for administering the Plan, including investment of the assets and administration of benefits.
+The Plan is a multi-employer defined benefit pension plan.
+Basic pension benefits are based on a formula.
+The Plan has approximately 189,000 active members and approximately 85,000 retired members.
+Active members include approximately 67 (2016 - 63) employees of the Foundation.